 I knew very little about Abruzzo other than that it’s a region to the east of Rome (map) in central Italy, on the eastern side of the Apennine mountains, and that it’s famous for Montepulciano d’Abruzzo, a sublime red wine that instantly makes you daydream of rolling hills bathed in sunshine and fragrant herbs – well, that’s the effect this wine has on me.
 A friend of mine insisted that I go and assured me that there were many beautiful places to visit in Abruzzo and that I would love the towns, food and wines!

 I still wasn’t sure what to expect of Abruzzo when my partner and I picked up our rental car at Rome’s Fiumicino Airport.
 We headed in an easterly direction on the A24 highway towards the Apennine mountains.
-One and a half hours later, we found ourselves in a simply enchanting region: imposing snow-capped mountains (with peaks exceeding 10,000 feet) formed a spectacular backdrop for quaint medieval towns perched (often precariously) on hilltops and mountain ridges, whilst the surrounding hills and plains were a colourful patchwork of forests, grassy fields, olive groves, fruit orchards and vineyards, and in the distance, I could just about see the bright blue shimmer of the Adriatic Sea.
+One and a half hours later, we found ourselves in a simply enchanting region: imposing snow-capped mountains formed a spectacular backdrop for quaint medieval towns perched (often precariously) on hilltops and mountain ridges, whilst the surrounding hills and plains were a colourful patchwork of forests, grassy fields, olive groves, fruit orchards and vineyards, and in the distance, I could just about see the bright blue shimmer of the Adriatic Sea.
 I was stunned!
-Scroll down to read about my Abruzzo highlights in photos.
+Scroll down to read about places to visit in Abruzzo in photos.

 We explored more of Abruzzo in the following week and I found myself wondering out loud on various occasions why this central Italian region was still pretty much off-the-beaten-path.
 The first thing that grabbed my attention were the mountains.
 I never expected them to be this huge.